baqwas/yolov8/README.md

 - OpenCV knowledge
 - Ultralytics solutions

 There will be a separate repository with fresh material on OpenCV.
 My previous attempts in publishing tutorials on OpenCV were feeble.
 Hopefully, in the coming months, the situation can be improved.
-But for now, here an introductory journey on YOLOv8 while recognizing that YOLOv10 is now available.
+But for now, here is an introductory journey on YOLOv8 while recognizing that YOLOv10 is now available!
 Time marches on.

 ## Basic Coverage
 There are three sections in this repository: